 Form: 705– Trainer: Ralph Beckett Owner: Khalid Abdullah

 Full brother to French 10.5f 3yo Flat/2m hurdle winner Low Sun, a three-parts brother to French 10f 3yo Group 3 winner Ice Blue (by Dansili) and a half brother to Listed-placed French 8-9f winner Market Share and useful dual winners Northern Solstice (10/10.5f), Shortest Day (8/10f) and Winter Sunrise (both 10f; dam of Nassau Stakes winner Winsili).
 Soundly held in 1m maidens at Goodwood and Newmarket last September, he offered more on his return from a gelding operation at Wolverhampton two months later, making late headway from the back of the field to take fifth behind Hipster Boy (beaten 6 lengths).
-This well-related sort appeals as the type to make marked improvement for the move into handicap company, handed an opening mark of 70; will stay 10f at least.
+This well-related sort appeals as the type to make marked progress for the move into handicap company, handed an opening mark of 70; will stay 10f at least.

 SURREY BLAZE (b g Thewayyouare – Catadalya)